PITTSFIELD -- On the first night of slalom, less speed was more.

 Connor's victory helped Taconic to a sweep of both the team and individual wins.
 The Braves boys beat No. 2 Pittsfield by more than 20 seconds.
 Michaela Craft's first win in 46.04 led the Taconic girls to their fourth victory of the season.
 The Pittsfield/St. Joe's co-op was second led by a second-place finish from Emma Peplowski (46.12).
 Jennifer Evans was third for Monument Mountain in 46.77.

 "I tried to take it slow, go around it and really make it nice and smooth," Craft said of the section that doomed other riders.
 "I didn't want to straddle any gates."

 Her clean run once again showcased the Braves' depth.
 Taconic had three in the top 10, including Alyssa Latimer in fourth and Amanda Ely in eighth.
 Lindsay Curry was 11th, just .01 out of 10th.
-Those were the only
+Those were the only four Braves to finish.

 The Pittsfield boys captured second even after a sluggish start when Sean Keenan did not finish.
 Top 10s from Garrett Dempsey and Erich Maynard put the Generals nearly 10 seconds ahead of Monument Mountain.

 "Garrett Dempsey saved the day," said Pittsfield coach Bob Geller.
 "He's really come along.
 He's here all week.
 He teaches on the ski school quite a bit, and he's in great shape."